instituutnederlandsetaal/BlackLab/site/docs/development/040_customization/030_legacy-docindexers.md

 If you don't configure these, BlackLab will pick (hopefully) sane defaults (i.e. word/lemma get "si", punct gets "i", _relation/starttag gets "s", others get "i").
 (CAUTION: the special behaviour for word/lemma is deprecated.
 Please explictly configure the sensitivity for these annotations.
 Eventually they too will default to "i")

-## Configuring the index structure
+## Configuring the corpus structure

-What we call the "index structure" consists of some top-level index information (name, description, etc.), what word-level annotations
+What we call the "corpus structure" consists of some top-level corpus information (name, description, etc.), what word-level annotations
 (formerly called "properties") you want to index, what metadata fields there are and how they should be indexed, and more.

-By default, a default index structure is determined by BlackLab and the DocIndexer you're using.
-However, you can influence exactly how your index is created using a customized index structure file.
-If you specify such an index structure file when creating the index, it will be used as a template for the index metadata file, and so you won't have to specify the index structure file again when updating your index later; all the information is now in the index metadata file.
+By default, a default corpus structure is determined by BlackLab and the DocIndexer you're using.
+However, you can influence exactly how your corpus is created using a customized corpus structure file.
+If you specify such an corpus structure file when creating the corpus, it will be used as a template for the corpus metadata file, and so you won't have to specify the index structure file again when updating your index later; all the information is now in the index metadata file.
 It is possible to edit the index metadata file manually as well, but use caution, because it might break something.